Irrational-Encoding-Wizardry/guide.encode.moe/README.md

 # Fansubbing Guide

-*This project is not officially published yet.
+*This project is not finished by any means.
 Please help by improving the articles and filling in the TODO entries on various pages.*